iqbalyarkhan/old-website/content/2020-02-15--Undirected-Graphs-Depth-First-Search.md

 ### Depth First Search

-The idea behind depth first search is to go as deep down a path as possible until you hit a dead-end and then backtrack your way to the next available path that can be taken.
-We'll use an algorithm called, **depth first search** to do so:
+The idea behind **depth first search** is to go as deep down a path as possible until you hit a dead-end and then backtrack your way to the next available path that can be taken:

 ```cpp{numberLines:true}